CSCfi/hpc-containers/index.md

 ## Defining containers with Apptainer
 Apptainer is the primary technology used to run and build HPC containers.
-It was formerly known as Singularity.
+Apptainer was formerly known as Singularity, but the project was renamed when it moved under Linux foundation.
+Sylab maintains another fork of Singularity named SingularityCE which has small implementation differences compared to Apptainer.

 We can use Apptainer via the `apptainer` command.
 For complete reference to Apptainer, we recommend the [official documentation](https://apptainer.org/docs/user/main/index.html).